Fast Nonblocking Persistence for Concurrent Data Structures: Introduction

 We have applied nbMontage to Michael \& Scott's queue~\cite{michael-podc-1996}, Natarajan \& Mittal's binary search tree~\cite{natarajan-ppopp-2014}, the rotating skip list of Dick et al.~\cite{dick-rotating-2016}, Michael's hash table~\cite{michael-spaa-2002}, and Shalev \& Shavit's extensible hash table~\cite{shalev-acm-2006}.
 All conversions were straightforward---typically less than 30 lines of code.
 By persisting only essential data and avoiding writes-back and fences on the critical path, nbMontage structures often approach or outperform not only their equivalents in the original (blocking) Montage but also their transient equivalents when data is placed (without any algorithmic changes) in slower, nonvolatile memory.

-Summarizing contributions: \begin{enumerate} \item We introduce nbMontage, the first general system for nonblocking periodic persistence. \item We tailor nbMontage's API to the needs of nonblocking data structures.
-With this new API, conversion of existing nonblocking structures for persistence is entirely straightforward. \item We argue that nbMontage provides buffered durable linearizability and wait-free \sync\ for compatible data structures, while still preserving safety and liveness. \item We compare the performance of nbMontage structures both to their original, transient versions and to hand-crafted alternatives from the literature, running on a recent Intel server with Optane NVM\@.
+Summarizing contributions: \begin{enumerate} \item We introduce nbMontage, the first general system for nonblocking periodic persistence. \item We tailor the nbMontage API to nonblocking data structures.
+With this new API, conversion of existing nonblocking structures for persistence is straightforward. \item We argue that nbMontage provides buffered durable linearizability and wait-free \sync\ for compatible data structures, while still preserving safety and liveness. \item We compare the performance of nbMontage structures both to their original, transient versions and to hand-crafted alternatives from the literature, running on a recent Intel server with Optane NVM\@.
 Our results confirm exceptional throughput, responsive \sync, negligible overhead relative to the original Montage, and reasonable recovery latency. \end{enumerate}